-There are nearly countless types of valves for use across a variety of industries and applications.
+There are countless types of valves for use across a variety of industries and applications.
 When it comes to flow control valves, valve types range from simple to sophisticated; some valves are complex enough to adjust automatically to pressure and temperature variations.
 No matter their construction, flow control valves are designed to regulate the flow or pressure of fluids, and they typically react to signals generated by flow meters or temperature gauges.

 The most common valve types in flow control industries include: